 Almost six months ago we rolled off the Pelni from Malaysia and set out to circumnavigate Sulawesi.
 We survived that (but just barely) and went on to bike the length of Java (which turned out to be much better than expected).

-After my whirlwind trip to Montana and Eric’s stay in Jakarta (which is a pit—thankfully Eric got to hang out in Expat luxury) we rambled on to Sumatra.
+After my whirlwind trip to Montana and Eric’s stay in Jakarta, we rambled on to Sumatra.

 I wouldn’t go so far as to say Sumatra has been a major disappointment.
 Maybe just a little bit of a letdown.
 I rack this up to a couple of things: our route and Ramadhan.
 Clearly the best cycling is through the mountains on the least frequented roads.
 We sealed our fate one sweltering afternoon in the junction town of Tapan.
 Weary of the tropical heat and more than a few monumental hills, we wimped out and took the easy option: a relatively flat stretch of coastal road.